ibhagwan/fzf-lua/README.md

 - [ueberzugpp](https://github.com/jstkdng/ueberzugpp) - terminal image previewer using X11/Wayland
   child windows, sixels, kitty and iterm2

+> [!TIP]
+> If your terminal supports the kitty graphics protocol (e.g. kitty, ghostty, etc) install
+> @folke's [snacks.nvim](https://github.com/folke/snacks.nvim) to render images using the
+> `snacks.image` module, it will be auto-detected by fzf-lua and requires no configuration.

 ### Windows Notes

 - [rg](https://github.com/BurntSushi/ripgrep) is required for `grep` and `tags`